-Fumes from flammable solvents can cause fire, explosion, or asphyxiation resulting in death or serious injury.
+Fumes from flammable solvents can cause fire, explosion or asphyxiation resulting in death or serious injury.
 DO NOT use flammable solvents to clean the bilge.

-11.6 Electrical
+11.8 Electrical

 The AC and DC electrical systems require routine maintenance.
-See section 4, Electrical Systems, for more information.
+See section 4, Electrical Systems, and section 12, Seasonal Maintenance.

-11.7 Generator
+11.9 Generator

-The engine maintenance required on the generator is similar to an inboard engine.
-The engine incorporates a pressure-type lubrication system and a fresh-water-cooled engine block which is thermostatically controlled.
-The most important factors affecting the longevity of the generator are proper ventilation and maintenance of the fuel system, ignition system, cooling system, lubrication system, and AC alternator.
+The most important factors to the longevity of the generator is proper ventilation and maintenance of the fuel system, ignition system, cooling system, lubrication system and the AC alternator.

 Maintenance schedules and procedures are outlined in the generator owner's manual; follow them exactly.
+See also section 5, Fuel Systems, and section 12, Seasonal Maintenance.